remnrem/luna-doc/docs/ref/simul.md

 Here we use both the spectral slope and peak formulation: an `alpha` value of 2, and a Gaussian bump at 15 Hz (with a SD of `w` = 1 Hz).
-As noted above, the simple simulation approach here will generate a time-domain signal that this PSD in the frequency-domain, but otherwise it does not meaningfully replicate other time-domain features of signals.
+As noted above, the simple simulation approach here will generate a time-domain signal that has this PSD in the frequency-domain, but otherwise it does not meaningfully replicate other time-domain features of signals.